ahmedrayf/apache-kafka/README.md

 # Spring Boot Kafka Demo

-This project demonstrates how to integrate **Apache Kafka** with a **Spring Boot** application.
-It showcases both producer and consumer functionalities for sending and receiving messages using Kafka.
+This project demonstrates a Spring Boot application integrating Apache Kafka for message streaming and processing.
+It uses the Strategy Pattern to dynamically select Kafka producers based on the message type.

 ## Features
 - Kafka Producer: Sends messages to a Kafka topic.
 - Kafka Consumer: Listens to messages from a Kafka topic.
 - Easy configuration through `application.properties`.
+- Dynamic producer selection using the Strategy Pattern.
+- Configuration-based Kafka topic creation.

 ---

 ## Prerequisites
 Before running this application, ensure you have the following installed:
+- Spring Boot 3.0+
 - **Java 17** or later
 - **Apache Kafka** and **Zookeeper** (running locally or on a server)
 - **Maven**